qlurkin/qlurkin.github.io/docs/courses/gpu/labo1/index.md

 The use of an editor that support *Language Server Protocol* (LSP) is recommended.
 The best language server for Rust is `rust-analyzer`.

 **Visual Studio Code** is a good choice and you can easily install `rust-analyzer` as a VSCode Extension.

+You can also use **RustRover** from JetBrains which is a new Rust IDE that is in free early access.

 ## Documentation